 8. Attend one of Philadelphia’s signature LGBTQ+ events

 Philadelphia is home to one of the country’s oldest and largest LGBTQ+ communities, with many LGBTQ+ events and experiences hosted in the city throughout the year.
 The independent LGBTQ+ film festival, qFLIX Philadelphia, screens films from around the world, March 20-27.
 Philadelphia Black Pride takes place in April, and the PrideDay Parade and Festival is held every June during International Gay and Lesbian Pride Month, with celebrations spanning from Philadelphia’s Gayborhood to Penn’s Landing along the Delaware River.
+Philadelphia Pride Weekend will be held June 3-5, 2022.
 In October for National Coming Out Day, Philadelphia celebrates with Outfest, a block party and street festival — one of the largest such events in the nation.
 For more LGBTQ+ experiences to seek out in Philadelphia, click here.

 9. Celebrate alongside Philadelphia’s multicultural communities